aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional bit policies, which are applicable to bit operations.
+    A :class:`dict` of optional bit policies, which are applicable to bitwise operations.

     .. note:: Requires server version >= 4.6.0